JeanMusenga/PhD-Thesis_2024_Musenga/system_integration/assignment1/README.md

 #### When did it originate?
 - The name comes from a 2003 book by Eric Evans.
+  - *Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans, 2003, Publisher: Addison-Wesley; ISBN: 0-321-12521-5*
 ![image](https://user-images.githubusercontent.com/35559774/132123871-5382f8a3-0a36-4c0c-9509-8220b2444de6.png)

 #### Which problems did it address?